kaiyi27/tp/docs/DeveloperGuide.md

 #### Implementation

 The client status feature is facilitated by the `ClientStatus` attribute of each `Person`.
-`ClientStatus` uses the `Status` enum to record the status of the `Person`.
+`ClientStatus` uses the `Status` Enumeration to record the status of the `Person`.

-The `Status` enum has 4 values/levels:
+The `Status` Enum has 4 values:
 * `NOT_CLIENT` &mdash; A `Person` who is a partner can only have this value which cannot be changed.
 * `START` &mdash; The minimum value for a client.
-All new clients will have this value by default.
+All new clients will start with this value by default.
 * `MIDDLE` &mdash; The middle value for a client.
 * `END` &mdash; The maximum value for a client.